Living Thinking

 For example, the interval from earth

-(freedom) to water (phenomenology) involves the skill: thinking about.
+(freedom) to water (phenomenology) involves the skill: thinking-about.

-This skill we receive as a natural aspect of living in this age,
+skill we receive as a natural aspect of living in this age,

 in that we are inwardly free to decide what to think; and, in accord